 Keto is not Ketoacidosis.
 If you are a type 1 diabetic, ketoacidosis is real.
-If you’re not a type 1 diabetic, you have absolutely nothing to worry about.
+If you’re not a type 1 diabetic (if you have a functioning pancrease), do not worry.

 Keto is not Paleo.
 Paleo focuses on the consumption of specific food groups and the avoidance of others.
 Paleo does NOT take into consideration the balances of fats, proteins, and carbs in a person’s diet.

 Becoming Fat Adapted

 Give your body 6-10 weeks of strict Keto to find out how Keto actually works for you.
 If you go halfsies (meaning you eat high amounts of carbs here and there) you’ll never know how nutritional Ketosis actually works for you.
 At about 6-10 weeks of strict Keto your body will become fat adapated (generally speaking).
 When you’re fat adapted your body will naturally want to jump back into Ketosis regardless of what you eat during one or two meals.
 You’ll quickly bounce back into ketosis with little to no effort.
 This is a very powerful way to live.
 Be a fat burner, not a sugar burner.
 Your body will use ketones rather than glucose for it’s general, daily energy needs.
 Note: your body will always produce glucose – when you’re fat adapted you can burn both fuels more efficiently.